 Most universities and educators have also constantly been striving to establish a seamless system of imparting online education.
 Online education, if executed the right way, can be more immersive and intimate for the students.
 Education lays the foundation on which principles are built and online classes enhance that by ensuring direct communication with the students.
 Over 50% of students pursuing higher education have also taken an online course in the past year.
 Students across the globe have expressed their positive views on how online classes are more intriguing and fun.
 According to research, 60% of internet users have reported that online classes are preferable to fit their lifestyle and schedule.

-Let’s explore why this experience is actually more enjoyable and engaging.
+Let’s explore why online education is actually more enjoyable and engaging.

 1. Group Interactions

-A certain feeling of loneliness has crept in the minds of everyone.
+A certain feeling of loneliness has crept into the minds of everyone.
 Students are no different as they enjoy the process of co-existence.
-Online classes have been turned into group classes that enable group interactions amongst the students.
+Online classes have been turned into group classes that enable group interactions among the students.
 This gives them room to present their ideas, exchange knowledge, indulge in healthy debates, and develop their soft skills.

 2. Interactive Videos

-Offline classes used traditional modes of instructional methodology, but online classes have opened up the opportunity of presenting and engaging with dynamic content.
+Offline classes used traditional modes of instructional methodology, but online classes have opened up the opportunity to present and engage with dynamic content.
 Dynamic content or videos have a higher rate of registering in the minds of these students, who are constantly navigating through social media trying to find suitable content.
 Videos simplify the concepts and help in creating a compelling experience for the students.

 3. Creative Assignments

 Most students feel the pressure when they have lifeless projects and assignments piling up, one after the other.
-They lose the interest of donning their creative hats to do these projects.
-Online training has formulated unconventional projects, keeping in mind the interest of the students, which allow their creative juices to flow and actually enjoy the process of doing assignments without feeling the pressure.
+They lose interest in donning their creative hats to do these projects.
+Online training has formulated unconventional projects, keeping in mind the interest of the students, which allows their creative juices to flow and actually enjoy the process of doing assignments without feeling the pressure.
 Group projects also enable the students to exhibit their unique style of representation.